Georeactor/georeactor-blog/posts/books-08-24.md

 General Joseph Ralston, who had an affair revealed during his vetting for the Joint Chiefs, continued on as vice chairman, then got a role at NATO, then was Bush's Special Envoy against the Kurdish PKK.
 Despite many online sources claiming this is an ongoing position, he resigned in 2007.<br/>
 In 2009 Ralston shared several Clinton-era stories about international military cooperation: https://www.crestedbutteforum.org/speakers/general-joseph-ralston-the-uss-evolving-roll-in-international-security

-Turki al-Faisal, Clinton's former classmate and Saudi intelligence chief during the 90s, later served as ambassador to the UK and the US.
+Turki al-Faisal, Clinton's former classmate and Saudi intelligence chief during the 90s, reportedly asked the Taliban to extradite bin Laden, but these talks failed after Clinton's missile strikes.
+Al-Faisal later served as ambassador to the UK and the US.
 He takes legal action against claims of terrorism ties.
 After retiring in 2007, he continues to be active in diplomacy / think tank / media circles.

 Golfer Greg Norman offers Clinton the choice of a scoring round or a teaching round of golf.
 I don't know anything about golf, but it strikes me as a kind way to engage with fans.
 Norman is now CEO of the Saudi-backed LIV Golf tournament.

 The author describes a last-minute, peaceful change to succession in the Jordanian monarchy in 1999.
-In 2021, the king's half-brother was accused of a plot to overthrow him, and placed under house arrest.
+In 2021, the king's half-brother was accused of a plot to overthrow him, and remains under house arrest.

 Author Gabriel García Márquez connected with the Clintons [on Martha's Vineyard](https://wlm3.com/2018/06/11/a-footnote-to-the-previous-post-re-bill-clinton-and-gabriel-garcia-marquez/).
 *The Clinton Tapes* captures Bill reading an early English translation of *News of a Kidnapping*.
 Márquez died in 2014.
 His papers include letters from both Clinton and Castro.<br/>